atisharma/chasm_engine/README.md

 **This is the server software that clients connect to.**
 **It runs the 'world'.**

+To play, you need (the client)[https://github.com/atisharma/chasm].
 You can use it with a local model (LLaMA derivative like Wizard-Vicuna) or OpenAI's models.
 See the config file for examples.
 It works very well with a 30B LLaMA model and acceptably with a 13B one.
 It 'kind-of-works' with a 7B LLaMA model, but the results aren't great.
-Llama2-Chat 70B is the best so far.
+Llama2-Chat 70B is the best so far of the models I've tried.

 Chasm is still being written.
 It's already pretty great though, with a good model.